pip/Octology/README.md

   or                                                                      [Patreon](https://patreon.com/PipStuart "Pip's Octology Patreon       Page") and feel free to send me the *Top8* new fixes and fE8ures you would want most.

-Please also contact me if you are an open-minded thinker interested in any convers8ion or friendship (especially near OSHkOSH, Wisconsin).
+Please also contact me if you are an open-minded thinker interested in any convers8ion or friendship (especially near OshKOsh, WisConSin).

 To learn about the long-term goals, plans, thinking, and research behind this expansive project, please consult l8St development notes at:
   [8.utf](https://github.com/pip/Octology/blob/master/dox/2du/8.utf "dox/2du/8.utf")